ipfs/js-ipfs-repo-migrations/README.md

 Arguments:
  * `repoPath` (string) - path to the root of the repo
- * `options` (object, optional) - object containing `IPFSRepo` options, that should be used to construct datastore instance.
+ * `options` (object, optional) - object containing `IPFSRepo` options, that should be used to construct the datastore instance.
- * `isBrowser` (bool) - indicates if the migration is run in browser environment in oppose to NodeJS
+ * `isBrowser` (bool) - indicates if the migration is run in a browser environment (as opposed to NodeJS)

 #### Browser vs. NodeJS environments

-Migration might need to distinguish in what environment it runs (browser vs. NodeJS), for this reason there is the argument `isBrowser` passed to migrations functions.
-But with simple migrations it should not be necessary to distinguish between these environments as datastore implementation will handle the main differences.
+The migration might need to distinguish in which environment it runs (browser vs. NodeJS).
+For this reason there is an argument
+`isBrowser` passed to migrations functions.
+But with simple migrations it should not be necessary to distinguish between these environments as the datastore implementation will handle the main differences.

 There are currently two main datastore implementations:
- 1. [`datastore-fs`](https://github.com/ipfs/js-datastore-fs) that is backed by file system and is used mainly in NodeJS environment
+ 1. [`datastore-fs`](https://github.com/ipfs/js-datastore-fs) that is backed by file system and is used mainly in the NodeJS environment
- 2. [`datastore-level`](https://github.com/ipfs/js-datastore-level) that is backed by LevelDB and is used mainly in browser environment
+ 2. [`datastore-level`](https://github.com/ipfs/js-datastore-level) that is backed by LevelDB and is used mainly in the browser environment

- Both implementations share same API and hence are interchangeable.
+ Both implementations share the same API and hence are interchangeable.

- When the migration is run in browser environment the `datastore-fs` is automatically replaced with `datastore-level` even when it is directly imported (`require('datastore-fs')` will return `datastore-level` in browser).
-Because of this mechanism with simple migrations you should not worry about difference between `datastore-fs` and `datastore-level` and by default use the `datastore-fs` package (as the replace mechanism does not work vice vera).
+ When the migration is run in a browser environment, `datastore-fs` is automatically replaced with `datastore-level` even when it is directly imported (`require('datastore-fs')` will return `datastore-level` in a browser).
+ So with simple migrations you shouldn't worry about the difference between `datastore-fs` and `datastore-level` and by default use the `datastore-fs` package (as the replace mechanism does not work vice versa).

 #### Guidelines

-The recommended way to write a new migration is to first bootstrap an dummy migration using the CLI:
+The recommended way to write a new migration is to first bootstrap a dummy migration using the CLI:

 ```sh
 > jsipfs-migrations add
 ```

-Afterwards new folder is created with bootstrapped migration.
-You can then simply fill in the required fields and write the rest of migration!
+A new folder is created with the bootstrapped migration.
+You can then simply fill in the required fields and write the rest of the migration!

-The `node_modules` of the migration should be committed to the repo to ensure that the dependencies are resolved even in far future, when the package might be removed from registry.

 #### Migration's dependencies

-Size of `js-ipfs`'s bundle is crucial for distribution in browser environment, hence dependency management of all related packages is important.
+The size of the `js-ipfs` bundle is crucial for distribution in a browser environment, so dependency management of all related packages is important.

-If migration need to depend on some package, this dependency should be declared in the root's `package.json`.
-Author of migrations should be thoughtful about adding dependencies that would significantly increase the size of the final bundle.
+If a migration needs to depend on some package, this dependency should be declared in the root's `package.json`.
+The author of the migration should be thoughtful about adding dependencies that would significantly increase the size of the final bundle.

-Most of the migration's dependencies will most likely overlap with `js-ipfs`'s dependencies and hence should not introduce any significant overhead, but it requires to keep the versions of these dependencies in sync with `js-ipfs`.
-For this reason migrations should be well tested to ensure correct behaviour over its dependencies updates.
-It might happen that update of some dependency could introduce breaking change, in such a case the next steps should be discussed with broader audience.
+Most of the migration's dependencies will most likely overlap with `js-ipfs`'s dependencies and hence should not introduce any significant overhead, but it is necessary to keep the versions of these dependencies in sync with `js-ipfs`.
+For this reason migrations should be well tested to ensure correct behaviour over dependency updates.
+An update of some dependency could introduce breaking change.
+In such a case the next steps should be discussed with a broader audience.

 #### Integration with js-ipfs

-When new migration is created, the repo version in [`js-ipfs-repo`](https://github.com/ipfs/js-ipfs-repo) should be updated with the new version, together with updated version of this package.
-And afterwards propagate the updated version to `js-ipfs`.
+When a new migration is created, the repo version in [`js-ipfs-repo`](https://github.com/ipfs/js-ipfs-repo) should be updated with the new version, together with updated version of this package.
+Then the updated version should be propagated to `js-ipfs`.

 #### Tests

-If migration affects working of any of the following functionality, it has to provide tests for the following functions to work under the version of the repo that it migrates to:
+If a migration affects any of the following functionality, it must provide tests for the following functions to work under the version of the repo that it migrates to:

 * `/src/repo/version.js`:`getVersion()` - retrieving repository's version
 * `/src/repo/lock.js`:`lock()` - locking repository that uses file system
 * `/src/repo/lock-memory.js`:`lock()` - locking repository that uses memory

-Every mgration has to have a test coverage.
-Tests for migration should be placed in `/test/migrations/` folder.
-Most probably you will have to plug the tests into `browser.js`/`node.js` if they require specific bootstrap on each platform.
+Every migration must have test coverage.
+Tests for migrations should be placed in the `/test/migrations/` folder.
+Most probably you will have to plug the tests into `browser.js`/`node.js` if they require specific bootstrapping on each platform.

 #### Empty migrations

-For inter-operable reasons with Go-IPFS it might be necessary just to bump a version of repo without any actual modification as there might not be any changes needed in JS implementation.
-For that you can create "empty migration".
+For interop with go-ipfs it might be necessary just to bump a version of a repo without any actual modification as there might not be any changes needed in the JS implementation.
+For that purpose you can create an "empty migration".

-The easiest way is to use the CLI for that:
+The easiest way to do so is with the CLI:

 ```sh
 > jsipfs-migrations add --empty
 ```

-This will create empty migration with next version in line.
+This will create an empty migration with the next version.

 ### Migrations matrix